 Uttering namaste or Hi or Hello is simple.
 However, joining the palms of your hand together and bringing up close to your heart even as you bow and utter the word opens up a whole new world of meaning.
 It shows you care so much that you make an effort.
 It shows that the feeling comes straight from your heart and extends out through the hands to the tips of the palms and radiates to the recipient.
-Inclination of the head is a mark of total respect and acknowledgement of the fact that the person so greeted is worthy of it.
+Inclination of the head is a mark of total respect and acknowledgment of the fact that the person so greeted is worthy of it.

 Namaste has a unique charm.
 You give respect and gain it at the same time.
 For instance, a grandfather can greet his grandson with a namaste and this will, in turn, encourage the young child to respond in the same way, thus learning and continuing a rich legacy.